gulrak/filesystem/README.md

 ## Usage

+### Using it as Single-File-Header

-As it is at first a header-only library, it should be enough to copy the header into your project folder oder point your include path to this directory and simply include the `filesystem.hpp` header.
+As `ghc::filesystem` is at first a header-only library, it should be enough to copy the header or the `include/ghc` directory into your project folder oder point your include path to this place and simply include the `filesystem.hpp` header (or `ghc/filesystem.hpp` if you use the subdirectory).

 Everything is in the namespace `ghc::filesystem`, so one way to use it only as a fallback could be: